g-andrade/future_events/README.md

 future_events
 =============

 Using Redis' ZSET to implement long-lived timeout events.
+Functional but still requiring some work (and thinking).

 ---------------------------------------------------------